monzim/uiuDiscordBot/README.md

 - `/academy-calender`: Replies with the current academy calendar.
 - `/author`: Replies with the author's information.
+- `/configure`: Configure the bot with the necessary information.
 - `/exam-time`: Get your exam time information.
 - `/holiday`: Get the upcoming holiday details.
 - `/installment`: Get the upcoming installment details.